Helena Ranaldi: Biography

-After doing some modeling jobs and television commercials, she was ranked among the five finalists of Supermodel of the World - Step Brazil, 1989, sponsored by Class Modelos and Ford Models the U.S. (the first of that year was with model Adriana de Oliveira).
-With the money she earned she took a course in theater acting.
-At age 23 she moved from São Paulo to Rio de Janeiro.
+After doing some modeling jobs and television commercials, she was ranked among the five finalists of Supermodel of the World - Step Brazil, 1989, sponsored by Class Modelos and Ford Model Agency in the U.S. With the money she earned, she took a course in theater acting.
+At age 23, she moved from São Paulo to Rio de Janeiro.

-In her first work, in 1990, she portrayed Stefânia in the soap opera A História de Ana Raio e Zé Trovão, although the former Rede Manchete.
-The following year, she acted in another soap opera on TV network, Amazônia, before moving to the rival Rede Globo.
+In her first work in 1990, she portrayed Stefânia in the soap opera A História de Ana Raio e Zé Trovão.
+The following year, she acted in another soap opera on television, Amazônia, before moving to Rede Globo.

 In 1992, already hired by Rede Globo, she played Nina in Despedida de Solteiro.
-A year later, during the recording of the soap opera Olho no Olho, she met director Ricardo Waddington, whom she married; they had a son, Pedro.
+A year later, while acting in the soap opera Olho no Olho, she met director Ricardo Waddington, whom she married; they had a son, Pedro.

-In 1996, came to present the Fantástico alongside Pedro Bial, but the experience was short-lived because in July she received the invitation to act in the soap opera Anjo de Mim, directed by her husband, emerging as one of the central characters.
+In 1996, Ranaldi starred in Fantástico alongside Pedro Bial, but the role was short-lived because in July of that year, she began appearing as a central character on the soap opera Anjo de Mim, which was directed by Ricardo Waddington.

-In 2000, inicou a result of great work with the author Manoel Carlos, which were: Laços de Família (2000), such as veteran turrona Cíntia; Presença de Anita (2001) as Lúcia, Nando writer's wife, played by José Mayer, who falls for this nymphet Anita, played by then newcomer Mel Lisboa, and Mulheres Apaixonadas (2003), such as Physical Education teacher Raquel, who becomes involved with a student of the college where she works, and also runs the ex-abusive husband, the author of several beatings by her.